FACTION BRIEF

 2183

 Target: Marcus Chen, Nexus CTO and primary architect of Project Convergence.
 Strike team positioned near an orbital elevator shuttle route.
-Failed — Chen's security detected the threat.
+Chen's security detected the threat.
 Four Purifiers killed, two captured.
-Under interrogation, the captured operatives revealed nothing useful.
+Under interrogation, the captured operatives revealed nothing useful — each had been given false information about cell structure.

+Nexus increased security dramatically.
+Chen rarely travels in person now.
 The Purifiers view the attempt as a partial success: keeping him afraid is almost as good as killing him.
-Chen rarely travels in person now.

 Ezekiel Thorne

 "I've seen what they're building.
 I've seen the copies smiling while the originals rot.
 We're not terrorists.
-We're the last defense of human consciousness."
+We're the last defense of human consciousness.
+Whoever you are, whatever they call you — remember what we fight for.
+Not power.
+Not ideology.
+Just the right to die as ourselves."

 The Voice